‘A tough negotiator, who is excellent with lay clients with an impeccable court manner’

 Emma is continually instructed by health and social care bodies and private individuals in relation to a wide range of public issues including:

-Many of the above issues result in judicial review claims or claims brought pursuant to s.7 of the Human Rights Act 1998 in which Emma has acted for both Claimants and Defendants.
-Emma also has experience of acting as independent author in serious case reviews (involving multi-agencies) and advising in relation to adult and child practice reviews; providing advice on a local and national level.
-Emma is currently appointed by a Safeguarding Board as the independent reviewer in a child practice review concerning the death of a two-year-old child.
+Many of the above issues result in judicial review claims or claims brought pursuant to section 7 HRA 1998 in which Emma acts for both claimants and defendants.
+Emma also has experience acting as an independent author in adult and child practice reviews (involving multi agencies) and has provided advice on local and national levels.
+Emma is currently instructed by a Safeguarding Board as the independent reviewer in a case concerning the death of a young child.

 Mental Health